The Man Who Saves the World

 2018 · RESTORATION

 In 2018, Ed Glaser completed the first-ever 2K restoration and reconstruction of The Man Who Saves the World from the film’s only surviving 35mm theatrical print.
-For decades, the cult classic had circulated exclusively on VHS after its original film elements were lost.
-Then, in 2015, the long-lost print resurfaced after more than 30 years in the possession of a cinema projectionist who never returned it.
-Because it was incomplete, missing sections were rebuilt from multiple videotape sources to restore scenes damaged or removed over decades of exhibition.
-The project also included a new English subtitle translation and extensive color restoration and grading.
+For decades, the movie circulated exclusively on VHS after its original elements were lost.
+Then, in 2015, the long-lost print resurfaced.
+It had spent more than 30 years in the possession of a cinema projectionist who never returned it.
+Because it was incomplete, missing sections were rebuilt from videotape sources to restore scenes damaged or removed over decades of exhibition.
+The project also included new English subtitles and extensive color restoration and grading.
 The film premiered at The Cinema Museum in London in its restored form before touring the United Kingdom and later screening as part of the Turkish Film Remakes festival.

 Note: Screening and distribution rights are controlled by the film’s rights holders and are not available through Neon Harbor.